The Tennessee State Museum, Nashville, Tennessee: May 19th-October 1st, 2017

 My name is Alan Shuptrine.
 I am a watercolor artist living on Lookout Mountain in Tennessee.
 With my wife, Bonny, I own a fine arts gallery, with businesses of restoration, conservation, and crafting one-of-a-kind gold leaf frames.
 All my life, I have wanted to paint a collection of thematic watercolors that capture the heart and soul of the Appalachian Mountain culture in a collaborative book.

 My father, Hubert Shuptrine, a nationally acclaimed realist painter, partnered with James Dickey on their Pulitzer-nominated book, Jericho: The South Beheld (Oxmoor House, 1974).
-In the same vein, New York Times best-selling author, Jennifer Pharr Davis, and I will create a coffee table style book called I Come From A Place.
+In the same vein, New York Times best-selling author, Jennifer Pharr Davis, and I created a coffee table style book called I Come From A Place.

 Mined from caves and cliff walls, the ancient Celts prized serpentine for its beauty and believed it held magical powers.

-I want to expose the significance and irony of serpentine, a dark green and mysterious mineral vein that lies beneath the Appalachian Trail.
-The project will have a coming home theme: why people live where they live, and why they feel a kinship or spiritual connection to a certain area.
+I wanted to expose the significance and irony of serpentine, a dark green and mysterious mineral vein that lies beneath the Appalachian Trail.
+The project has a coming home theme: why people live where they live, and why they feel a kinship or spiritual connection to a certain area.
 When you ask people about this, they simply say “it just feels right” or “it feels like home.”
 If you ask anyone living along the Trail, “Where is your heritage?”, the majority of them will say English, Irish, Scottish, or Welsh.
 That’s because they are the offspring of the early British settlers who moved into the rugged Appalachians and stayed there, because it “felt like home”.
 But there is something deeper than home–a buried secret.
 Running from Springer Mountain, Georgia and ending in Maine where the Trail stops in Mount Katahdin, serpentine is sometimes just inches under your feet and at other times it’s a half mile deep in the mountain.
 Britain was once connected to the Eastern Seaboard millions of years ago.
 Continental drift pulled Britain away from our coast, and as the Atlantic Ocean was formed, the Appalachian Mountains were severed.
 Consequently, there is a matchbook vein of the same serpentine in the British Isles which snakes its way from Cornwall to Iceland to the Arctic Circle.
 So, when the 18th Century settlers moved into our Appalachians, they were actually coming home to the very same mountains (and to the very same serpentine) they had left an ocean away.

 The second KickStarter campaign video